khakhalin/notes/keywords/pandas.md

 * Good: reference both by label (index): `df.loc[1,'x']`
 * Also Good: reference both by position:`df.iloc[1,0]`.
 Row goes first.
 * Read, but not write: `df.x[1]`, which is equivalent to `df['x'][1]`.
 * Read but not write: Both `df.x.iloc[1]` and `df.iloc[1].x`.
-Documentation states that whether any given slice would work or not is "officially unpredictable", so chaining should never be used.
+Documentation states that whether assigning values to any given slice would work or not is "officially unpredictable", so chained assignment should never be used.

-Refs:
+Footnotes:
 * https://stackoverflow.com/questions/29888341/a-value-is-trying-to-be-set-on-a-copy-of-a-slice-from-a-dataframe-warning-even-a

 # Data transformations